akclifto/Retrospective_Toolkit/README.md

 This invokes the testing framework provided with the `create-react-app` package.  `Yarn test` will first initialize any test components from the `src/setupTests.js` file, then it will search for files with the `*.test.js` naming convention to run provided tests.
 The `setupTests.js` file is a top-level file in the `src` folder, similiar to `index.js`.
 These tests should be written and placed in the `src/tests/` directory.
 Any mock functionality that is needed for test environment is accessed from the `src/tests/__mocks__/` directory.

 Mock components and other functionality should be written and placed in the `src/tests/__mocks__/` folder.
 For more information about react testing, see the [Jest documentation](https://jestjs.io/) and [React Jest Testing](https://jestjs.io/docs/en/tutorial-react).

+#### `yarn std`, `yarn std-fix`, `yarn std-file` Code Quality tool

+`yarn std` runs standardjs, which is essentially a static analysis tool that checks the style of javascript files for code quality.
+If run in the console, it will output the results from check by file-path and line of the code that should be adjusted to format
+with standard javascript formatting practices.
+It will give a brief description of the code quality that is flagged.
+If you have an excessive amount of code flags,  the terminal will express an error has occurred.
+This error can be ignored.

+`yarn std-fix` will automatically fix the code to proper quality and format.
+This works for roughly 90% of the quality flags found in the code.
+The remaining flags will need to be manually adjusted.

+`yarn std-file` performs the code quality check and outputs it to a file called `standard_checkstyle.txt` in the 'src/tests/out/' folder.
+The file will be overwritten each time `yarn std-file` is called.
+If there are an excessive amount of errors written to the file,
+the console will express an error has occurred.
+If this occurs, you can open up the output file,
+`standard_checkstyle.txt`, and check the last line written to the file.
+If the last line written is:

+`info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.`, you can ignore the error,
+because the check completed.
+If this is not the last line, then something went wrong, and you may need to re-run the `yarn std-file` check.

+Ideally, you should run `yarn std` to see your code quality flags.
+Then run `yarn std-fix` to automatically fix any errors that may have occurred.
+Last, run `yarn std-file` to write all the errors to the file that were not fixed automatically so you can fix them manually.

 ### Frontend Overview